Absolute Frequency Measurement of the 378 nm Transition in Thallium: RESULTS AND DISCUESSION

+The absolute transition frequency was obtained by measuring the fundamental infrared 755~nm laser, then times two.
+For each data point, three frequencies (${\rm f_{rep}}$, ${\rm f_{o}}$, ${\rm f_{beat}}$) were directly measured using counters, and recorded.
+The absolute frequency is then calculated using the following simple equation:

+where the repetition rate of comb laser $f_{rep}$ is ${\rm \sim1~GHz}$, the offset frequency of comb laser $f_{o}$ and the beat frequency $f_{b}$ were typically several hundreds MHz.
+The ${\rm \pm}$ signs and the $N$ (a large integer, $\sim 4\times10^{5}$ for 755~nm) were firstly inferred from the wavelength measurements of a 0.5~GHz accuracy wavemeter and then confirmed using the method described in \cite{Lien:2011cb}.

-Figure~\ref{fig:eline} shows one of transitions with fitting curve, the laser frequency we measured is infrared, rather than atomic transition frequency---UV light.
-This histogram with 500~kHz binning combined 5 forward-backward scans at different time.
-The accuracy of measured absolute frequency is sub-MHz, as the signal-to-noise ratio (S/N) is $\sim50$, and the FHWM of Lamb dip ($\rm{w_L}$) is $\rm<$30~MHz.
-We found that $\rm{\omega_{shift}\sim 15~MHz}$ and $\rm{ \Delta\phi\sim38~mrd}$, which is consistent with our experimental setup.
-The final absolute frequency measurements of all six components of thallium $6P_{1/2}-7S_{1/2}$ transitions, including three hyperfine transitions and two isotopes, are listed in Table.~\ref{table:freq}.
-They are labeled as $\rm{a-f}$ for identification, and in comparison with the previous experimental measurement and the theoretical calculation.
+The final absolute frequencies of all six components of thallium ${6P_{1/2}\rightarrow7S_{1/2}}$ transition, including three hyperfine transitions and two isotopes, are listed in Table~\ref{table:freq}.
+They are labeled as $\rm{A-F}$ for identification, and in comparison with the previous experimental measurements and the theoretical calculations.
+The center-of-gravity value of $^{205}$Tl calculated from the absolute frequency is also listed to be compared with the previous determination of \cite{Kurucz, 2001:Kozlov}.